ProductVoyagers/VideoLab/replit.md

 ## Overview

-This is a full-stack web application that serves as a client portal for Virtual Media Production services.
-The application allows clients to submit creative briefs through a step-by-step wizard, select from different production packages (Virtual Ad Lite, Signature Scene, Immersive Experience), and track their project status.
-It features an admin dashboard for internal team members to manage submissions and update project statuses.
-The application is built with a modern React frontend, Express.js backend, and PostgreSQL database, designed to streamline the virtual production workflow from client intake to project delivery.
+This is a comprehensive virtual production client portal featuring subscription-based services, a marketplace for digital assets, and pay-as-you-go credit system.
+The application serves as a professional production service platform where clients can subscribe to monthly production packages ($2,999-$15,999), purchase individual assets through the marketplace, or buy credits for flexible project needs.
+It includes a cinematic video background, modern UI with subscription-focused messaging, marketplace browsing with asset categories (photogrammetry, environments, mocap, media packs), credit management system, admin dashboard for submissions, and seamless integration between subscription services and marketplace functionality.

 ## User Preferences